johndoe31415/ratched/README.md

                         server uses.
   s_sigalgs=algs        The key agreement 'signature algorithms' string which
                         the ratched TLS server uses.
-  c_tlsversions=versions
+  s_ocsp=bool           Respond to clients requesting an OCSP status request
+                        by sending an OCSP ticket as a response.
+Enabled by default. c_tlsversions=versions
                         Colon-separated string that specifies the acceptable
                         TLS version for the ratched client component.
 Valid